Tailored Financial Planning from Experienced Advisors

 In this scenario, you’ve experienced a currency exchange rate loss.
 If you had exchanged your pounds back at the original rate of 1 AED = 0.2 GBP, you would have received only AED 200.

-On the other hand, if the exchange rate had moved in your favour, say to 1 AED = 0.15 GBP, you would have received more dirhams when you converted your pounds back.
+On the other hand, if the exchange rate had moved in your favor, say to 1 AED = 0.15 GBP, you would have received more dirhams when you converted your pounds back.

 Examples of Currency Risk